 Male shot multiple times, killed in Northeast Baltimore

-BALTIMORE- An unknown male victim was shot multiple times, killed Friday night in Northeast Baltimore, police say.
+BALTIMORE -- An unknown male is dead after he was shot multiple times Friday night in Northeast Baltimore, according to authorities.

-At approximately 11:51 p.m., officers responded to the 5600 block of Albanene Place for reports of a shooting.
+Officers began receiving reports of a shooting in the 5600 block of Albanene Place around 11:50 p.m., police said.

-Once there, officers located an unidentified male suffering from multiple gunshot wounds in the alley.
+Once there, they found an unidentified male suffering from multiple gunshot wounds in the alleyway, according to authorities.

+Medics pronounced the male dead at the site of the shooting, according to a release, police said.

 Homicide detectives are investigating this incident and urge anyone with information to contact the at 410-396-2100.